kenahrens/nri-bash/ssl-cert-expire/README.md

 ```

 ## Viewing Data
-When this is working you will see a new event type named `SSLCertExpire` show up in Insights.
+You will see a new event type named `SSLCertExpire` show up in Insights.
 Query used:
 ```
 SELECT average(expireDays) FROM SSLCertExpire FACET certName SINCE 60 MINUTES AGO TIMESERIES
 ```